opencog/atomese-simd/Design-C.md

         (SignatureLink ...)
         (Sex "input"))
 ```
-with the usual richenesss of Signatures allowed.
+with the usual richness of Signatures allowed.

 The current `vec_add` kernel in the demos then has the following form:
 ```